Crusaders (rugby union): 1996–2005 Team of the decade

+Crusaders Hall of Fame

+A Crusaders Hall of Fame was created in 2023.
+A selection committee was formed to meet twice a year and help select the annual inductees.
+The current committee is: Bob Stewart (Chairperson), John Miles, Brian Ashby, Lesley Murdoch, Sam Broomhall, Angus Gardiner, Rob Penney and Willie Heinz.

+The Hall of fame inductees are:

 Coaches

 The Crusaders were coached in their first season by Vance Stewart, who was assisted by Aussie Mclean.
 Stewart was replaced by Wayne Smith in 1997; McLean too was replaced, by Peter Sloane.
 Smith continued as coach until he was appointed All Blacks coach after the 1999 season.
 Robbie Deans took over the reins for the 2000 season.
 Deans has had several assistants: in 2000 and 2001 his assistant was Steve Hansen; in 2002, Colin Cooper; in 2003 and 2004, Don Hayes; and in 2005 and 2006, Vern Cotter.
 Deans' assistant for the 2007 season was former Crusader Mark Hammett.
 Deans was appointed coach of Australia in December 2007, but was allowed to continue coaching the Crusaders in the 2008 season.
 Former captain, Todd Blackadder was appointed his successor in July 2008, with Hammett continuing as assistant coach.
 Hammett was appointed Hurricanes coach from the beginning of the 2011 season, and consequently former prop Dave Hewett was appointed assistant forwards coach.
-In June 2016, Scott Robertson, former Crusaders player and former Head Coach of the Canterbury National Provincial Team and the New Zealand Under 20 Rugby Team, was announced as the Crusaders Head Coach from 2017 through to 2024.
+In June 2016, Scott Robertson, former Crusaders player and former head coach of the Canterbury National Provincial team and the New Zealand Under 20 rugby team, was announced as the Crusaders head coach from 2017, and finished his tenure with the team in 2023.
+On June 6, 2023, Rob Penney was announced as the replacement for Scott Robertson as head coach of the Crusaders.
+He is assisted by former Crusaders Flanker Matt Todd from 2024 onwards.